How Google Adwords Management Agencies research Competitors

 Competitor Research – Tips from a PPC Consultant

 Google Adwords Management Agencies usually have a few paid tools to dig into competitor traffic.
 These tools can vary in price, some with pretty high monthly or yearly fees.
 These show what keywords your competitors bid on, the ads they use, and even estimate monthly Google Adwords budget.
 This can be extremely helpful when first building out campaigns, especially if you know your competitor has been using Google Adwords for awhile.
 It’s likely that if they’ve been advertising for years that the campaigns have some level of profitability.

 The tool we use is Spyfu, and it works perfectly for this.
-The pricing is reasonable for most businesses.
-But there are multiple tools out there, and I can’t speak to other tools.
+The pricing is reasonable for most businesses, but there are multiple tools out there, and I can’t speak for other tools.

 Google Keyword Planner

 Google’s Keyword Planner is an excellent option if you have no paid tools at your disposal.
 You can search for terms relevant to your business or industry and see data for related search terms.
 It shows estimates for monthly volume and even the competitiveness of each keyword.
 Using this data, you can formulate what keywords in your industry are the most competitive and what campaigns might look like.
 Now the Google Planner will not show competitors’ campaigns, but you can begin to piece it together with enough digging.